T +44 (0)1722 424808

 Keith uses a systems approach in his work, enriched over the years by his association with work of the Grubb Institute having worked as a consultant member of staff on their international Group Relations Conferences.
 For a number of years he taught on the psychodynamic counselling course validated by Oxford Brookes and sponsored by Counselling, Consultancy Oxfordshire (CCO).

-He has co-authored a book on supervision skills for those who work with the newly ordained, and has recently completed his new book Finding Your Leadership Style due to be published in the summer of 2012.
+He has co-authored a book on supervision skills for those who work with the newly ordained, and his his book Finding Your Leadership Style was published in 2012.

 Prior to coming to Sarum, Keith was the director of the Board for Stewardship, Training, Evangelism and Ministry in the diocese of Oxford for 25 years, where he managed a team of 14 trainers and consultants.
 He led the development of a competency based Modular programme validated by Oxford Brookes University, at undergraduate and post graduate levels.
 He taught on the Master’s leadership modules.
 He developed the Diocesan Developing Servant Leaders programme which was delivered in four other dioceses and used as a base design for others.